reskillamericans/website/content/faq/index.md

 Our program is free to participants, with no financial obligation.

-### Who qualifies as an under-represented minority? {#minority}
+### Who qualifies as an underrepresented minority? {#minority}

-Reskill Americans' charter is to increase opportunities for traditionally underrepresented minorities in the tech industry.
+Reskill Americans' charter is to increase access to careers in tech for historically underrepresented minorities.
 We are primarily informed by the National Science Foundation [study](https://www.nsf.gov/statistics/2017/nsf17310/digest/occupation/overall.cfm) on racial representation of minority groups working in STEM (Science, Technology, Engineering, and Math) fields as well as other published studies on